 Maps you can use at home and on your smart phone to help you enjoy our state lands!

-By Paul Jordan, Supervising GIS Specialist RIDEM
+By Paul Jordan, GIS Data Analyst II RIDEM

 Here are some quick tips for hunters:

-- To see where you are in relation to property boundaries, use a mobile device to zoom to your approximate location by clicking “my location.”
+- To see where you are in relation to property boundaries, use a mobile device (with location enabled) to zoom to your approximate location by clicking “my location.”
 This will zoom to your approximate location and can assure you that you remain on state property and prevent you from trespassing or deer hunting on private property without permission.

 - To be sure you are the sufficient distance from dwellings while hunting use the measurement tool (small ruler toward the bottom of the page).
 Click the measurement tool, then in the pop-up window select the middle option (line distance) and set your units, default is in “feet (US).”
 Select your starting point (ie., an occupied dwelling) by clicking it one time, then double-click on the place you planned on hunting.
 If you want to restart your line, just click “Clear.”